chatcharoen/dbsec-workshop/Lab_Guides/AVDF/100/README.md

  Note that all of the retrieved policies are marked as “Not Needed” by default.
 You can do a thorough review of all Audit Policies from this console, mark settings that should be kept, and re-provision.
 Any “Not Needed” policies will be removed, and any new policies will be added.
 After the re-provisioning, the yellow caution signs would no longer be present.
 They indicate “Problems”.
 A “Problem” is a mismatch between the ‘In Use’ and ‘Needed’ columns.

 - Retrieve the User Entitlement data from pdb1.
-First, select the Secured Targets tab, be sure Targets is selected and then click DBSec.
+First, select the Secured Targets tab, be sure Targets is selected and then click DBSecOracle.

   ![](images/016.png)